 What you see, and what your recipient sees

-Your recipient will see your reminder emails on top of the original and part of the same conversational thread.
+Your recipient will see your follow-up emails on top of the original and part of the same conversational thread.

-You will see the reminder emails as part of the same sent email thread, and each consecutive reminder will include the original and any previous reminders below.
+You will see the follow-up emails as part of the same email thread in your Sent Mail folder, and each consecutive reminder will include the original and any previous reminders below.

-The idea is that it looks just as if you had found the original email from your Sent Mail, hit Reply, and then typed a reminder on top.
+The idea is that a follow-up email looks just like if you had found the original email from your Sent Mail, hit Reply, and then typed a new email on top and hit Send.

-You will get Reporting on each follow-up stage just like you would any other sent mail merge campaign.
-The follow-up campaigns that are sent to non-responders will be labeled slightly differently so you an easily identify a regular email campaign versus an automatically sent follow-up email campaign:
+You will get email marketing reports on each follow-up stage just like you would any other mail merge campaign.
+The follow-up campaigns that are sent to non-responders will be labeled slightly differently so you an easily identify a regular email campaign versus an automatically sent follow-up email campaign.